marczz/git-memo/source/git_info.rst

     # Changes in the working tree since your last commit; what you would be committing if you run "git commit -a"
     $ git diff HEAD

--  to show the blog sha associated with a file in the index
+Show the blog sha associated with a file in the index:

 ::

     $ git ls-files --stage <path>

+-
     Local Variables:
     rst-indent-width: 4
     rst-indent-field: 4